ABBA Voyage: ABBAtar technology

+The "ABBAtars" are rendered via computer-generated imagery, courtesy of visual effects company Industrial Light & Magic (ILM).
+All the views of the band are 2D renderings of the same 3D animation at different scales and from different angles.
+The "life-size" on-stage band are a projection that uses a large-scale version of the Pepper's ghost technique based on a 9.5 meter high 65-megapixel LED display in such a way that they appear to located mid-stage, and the side screens are similar large LED displays showing "camera" views of the "live" performers.
+The lighting setups on both the real and virtual sets are matched and synchronized in such a way as to preserve and enhance the illusion of physical presence.
+Numerous other practical and virtual effects are added to further enhance the illusion of presence.

 The ABBA band members wore motion-capture suits as part of the development process and were filmed as they performed a 22-song set over the course of five weeks.
-Some 160 cameras were used, with graphics later added by Industrial Light & Magic.
+Some 160 cameras were used.
 The choreography is based on the band members' real movements, but captured from younger body doubles.
-The digital band, utilising the songs' originally-recorded vocals, are accompanied by a live instrumental band on stage.
+The digital band, using the songs' originally-recorded vocals, are accompanied by a live instrumental band on stage.
+Andersson stated that ILM "can do the work if we wanted to swap a couple of songs in a year's time or so and work on it and it'll be exactly the same.
+We don't have to go back ourselves into the studio again.
+That's what they have promised us".

 Reception

-Opening night

 The opening night of ABBA Voyage was attended by celebrities, including Kylie Minogue, Keira Knightley, Kate Moss, Sharleen Spiteri, and Carola Häggkvist, as well as members of the Swedish royal family including Carl XVI Gustaf and Queen Silvia.
 Mark Sutherland of Variety wrote that the crowd gave a standing ovation at the concert.
 After the 90-minute avatar performance, the four members of ABBA appeared on stage and gave a curtain call.
-The first showing was met with positive acclaim.

 Setlist

-The following set list was obtained from the concert held on 26 May 2022 at the ABBA Arena in London, the opening show.
+The following set list was obtained from the opening show on 26 May 2022 at the ABBA Arena in London.
 It does not represent all concerts for the duration of the residency.